 After we realized swaddling wasn’t going to work for him anymore (he would always get himself out of it), I tried various things to help him sleep – including sleeping just in a diaper, soft cotton sheets, even loose blankets!
 But his nighttime sleep got worse and worse, and he just seemed so uncomfortable at night…unless I was cuddling him in really close.

 The things we tried we either too warm (Merlin Sleep Sack) or he hated because he couldn’t feel things with his hands (Zipadee).
 As I mentioned, the Nested Bean sleep sack really didn’t do much – though it was probably our best option.

 I was watching Shark Tank one night a few months ago, and there was a pitch from a company called Dreamland Baby.
 My attention was instantly piqued as the owner of the company shared a similar tale of a baby who would not sleep – and she sewed up a weighted swaddle.

-As I listened to her, I knew I had to get one.
+As I listened to her, I knew I had to get one and try their dreamland baby products for the first time.
 I gasped a little bit at the price, but having made a weighted blanket for my son, Oliver, in the past, I knew that it wouldn’t be cheap to make.

 I had it in my cart to buy when I reached out to the company for a discount code for my readers, and they offered me sleep sack in exchange for a review.
 Although I did get this product for free, my experience is 100% authentic.
 If it was a flop, I would have admitted to that, too.